 The book was motivated by the fact that the moral and political theory known as the ‘ethics of care’ has flourished in recent decades, yet we remain without a succinct statement of its core theoretical commitment.
 The book argues for a simple care ethical slogan: dependency relationships generate responsibilities.
 It uses this slogan to unify, specify and justify the wide range of views found within the care ethical literature.

-I recently wrote a condensed summary of chapters 2-5, titled “Care Ethics: The Four Key Claims”.
+To accompany the book, I wrote a condensed summary of chapters 2-5, titled “Care Ethics: The Four Key Claims”.
 This accessible 6,000 word piece is targeted at first-year university students.
-It has been published as the definitive statement of care ethics in two textbook-and-readers by Oxford University Press: Moral Reasoning and (the upcoming fifth edition of) Disputed Moral Issues.
+It has been published as the definitive statement of care ethics in two textbooks by Oxford University Press: Moral Reasoning and (the upcoming fifth edition of) Disputed Moral Issues.

 Here’s what people have said about The Core of Care Ethics: